discoveryjs/jora/README.md

 - Compact syntax for common tasks
 - Aggregate values across arrays and eliminate duplicates by default
 - Stat collecting mode (powers suggestions)
-- Tolerant parsing mode (useful to provide suggestions on a query editing in an editor)
+- Tolerant parsing mode (useful to provide suggestions for query in an editor)
-- Extensible DSL by providing a additional method list on query build ntl
+- Extensible DSL on query build by custom method list

 Related projects: